What are Google Analytics exits?

 Another way of saying it: all bounces are exits, not all exits are bounces.

-How to investigate and reduce high exits and exit rates on your site
+3 ways to investigate and reduce high exits and exit rates on your site

 As a traditional web analytics tool, GA will show you that something is happening on your website exit rate-wise (remember: Behavior > Site Content > All Pages), but it will not be able to address your next two questions: